ibkdizzu/DevIntProjs/6.WEB-SOLUTION/Readme.md

 ![alt text](images/4.freespace.PNG)

- create a single partition on each of the 3 disks with dgisk utility
+Create a single partition on each of the 3 disks with dgisk utility

    `sudo gdisk /dev/xvdf`
    `sudo gdisk /dev/xvdg`